Stado1/CreditCardFraudDetection/README.md

 | 30             | 1.00        | **0.86** | 23/75 = 0.31 |
 | 60             | 1.00        | **0.86** | 23/75 = 0.31 |

-### Isolation Forrest
+### Isolation Forest
-The isolation forrest will also use 2 tunable parameters: number of estimators and contamination.
+The isolation forest will also use 2 tunable parameters: number of estimators and contamination.
 When the contamination is not used the results can be seen in the table.

 | Num estimators | No fraud F1 | Fraud F1 | FP/TN            |
 |----------------|-------------|----------|------------------|